vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-2-Source-Control-Work-Management/01-git-mastery.md

 | Cleaning up local feature branch | `rebase -i` |
 | Keeping feature branch up-to-date | `rebase main` |

+**Expert insight — the "golden rule of rebase":** never rebase a branch that other people have already pulled/based work on.
+Rebase rewrites commit hashes; if someone else already has the old commits, their next `pull` produces duplicated/conflicting history.
+This is the single most common Git incident in teams — someone force-pushes a rebased shared branch and everyone else's local history diverges.
+Rule of thumb: rebase freely on branches only you use; merge on anything shared.

 ---

 ## Remote Operations